 Difference between Moqueca Baiana and Moqueca Capixaba

-The moqueca baiana is made with bell peppers, coconut milk and palm oil (dendê), while the moqueca capixaba, from Espírito Santo state, uses annatto oil (which gives a reddish colour) rather than dendê, in addition to being less spicy.
+The moqueca baiana is made with bell peppers, coconut milk, and palm oil (dendê), while the moqueca capixaba, from Espírito Santo state, uses annatto oil (which gives a reddish color) rather than dendê, in addition to being less spicy.

 Curiosity: The Office of the Baianas of Acarajé was recognized as National Heritage and inscribed in the Book of Knowledge in 2005 by the National Historical and Artistic Heritage Institute (IPHAN).